Dreambjorn/QuestProgressShare/README.md

 # QuestProgressShare
-This AddOn sends quest progress to other players.
-If you are playing with friends and want to share your quest progress, this AddOn is for you.
+Automatically syncs quest progress with your party in real time.
+Designed for smoother and more coordinated group questing without the need for manual updates or chat messages.

 If you encounter any issues or errors, please report them in the [bugtracker](https://github.com/Dreambjorn/QuestProgressShare/issues).